tongqcx/CALYPSO-GAP/gappy/README.md

 # GAPPY
-GAPPY is a Python2/3-compatible toolkit for calculation total energy, atomic force, cell stress using Gaussian Approximation Potentialsi(GAP).
+GAPPY is a python package based on CALYPSO-GAP for calculation total energy, atomic force, cell stress.
 ## Structure of GAPPY
 GAPPY
 |-- ASE
 |-- example
 |-- libgap